hda-technical/dancebooks/transcriptions/[183-, uk] Thomas Wilson - The Fashionable Quadrille Preceptor.md

 	all turn partners to places.

-5. All change sides, join right hands at corners and back again.
+5. All change sides, join right hands at corners and back again,

-	First lady advance twice.
+	first lady advance twice,

-	All the gentlemen advance and retire, all set to partners,
+	all the gentlemen advance and retire, all set to partners,

 	all chain figure a quarter round and set,